helenetran3/personal-website/README.md

 # Personal Website

-A personal website built from scratch to learn and practise web development in Django (version 3.1.7).
-Made with Materialize template.
+A personal website built from scratch to learn and practise web development in **Django** (version 3.1.7).
+Made with **Materialize** template.

+Run the following command from the root of the repository:
+`python3 manage.py runserver`.
+This will display the http address where you can see the website.

 #### Navigation Bar
 1. Home